 Without buy-sell insurance, continuing partners may be unable to fund a buy-out and be forced to wind up the business or transfer the outgoing partner’s share to an unknown party.
 The business may also be subject to the unsolicited involvement of a legal representative or family member of the deceased partner.

 Shareholder and partnership agreements are integral for managing the relationship between the respective members or partners of a company or partnership.

 These agreements constitute private contracts between shareholders or partners and set out the rights, obligations and liabilities between the parties, as well as dealing with a range of contingencies that could threaten the ongoing operations of the business if left unresolved.

 Shareholder and / or partnership agreements include provisions such as alternative dispute resolution clauses, deadlock breakers (where shareholders or partners have intractable differences regarding the management of the business), pre-emptive rights, drag-along, tag-along rights, mandatory sale events, share valuation methods and conflict and non-compete clauses.

-When we work hard to acquire and build assets and personal wealth, it makes sense to invest in sound advice to ensure these are protected.
+When our business lawyers in Adelaide work hard to acquire and build assets and personal wealth, it makes sense to invest in sound advice to ensure these are protected.
 Business succession planning requires a tailored approach with many practical, financial and legal issues to consider, unique to the nature of the business and its members.